critrolesync/critrolesync.github.io/feed-archive/nerdist/README.md

+NOTE: As of September 2024, the Nerdist and Geek & Sundry feeds have collapsed into a single source.
+One was taken down, and the other appears to be well maintained.
+CritRoleSync will resume fetching feeds under the geek-and-sundry directory, so the nerdist directory will not be updated.

 NOTE: As of early 2022, it seems that the Geek & Sundry feed is favored over this Nerdist feed as being "official", according to critrole.com's list for Campaign 1 podcast episodes.
 CritRoleSync favors the Nerdist feed because the